-One of the most compelling reasons that nonprofits shouldn’t pay a consultant a percentage of the funds raised is that doing so can mislead donors.
+One of the most compelling reasons that organizations shouldn’t pay a nonprofit consulting firm a percentage of the funds raised is that doing so can mislead donors.

 Donors want their contributions to go directly to your cause.
 Using a percentage of their donations to pay a consultant can discourage and alienate your donors, regardless of how much you raise overall.

-Focus on building sustainable fundraising throughout your organization and pay for a consultant through careful budgeting.
+Focus on building sustainable fundraising throughout your organization and pay for a nonprofit consultant through careful budgeting.